ranasudee/software_recruitment/ROS2/README.md

 5. [Creating a package](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html)
 6. [Writing a simple publisher and subscriber (Python)](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html)

 While other setups are possible, we highly recommend installing ROS2 on Ubuntu Jammy (22.04).
-If Ubuntu Jammy isn't your main operating system, you can install it on a virtual machine or any other environment you're comfortable with.
+If Ubuntu Jammy isn't your main operating system, you can install it on WSL, a virtual machine or any other environment you're comfortable with.

 ROS2 comes in various distributions, known as [distributions](https://docs.ros.org/en/iron/Releases.html).
 Currently, our robot runs on the [Humble distribution](https://docs.ros.org/en/iron/Releases/Release-Humble-Hawksbill.html), but you can also use [Iron](https://docs.ros.org/en/iron/Releases/Release-Iron-Irwini.html) as they are mostly the same for the scope of this challenge.
 All links provided in this document refer to `Iron`, but you can easily select another version from the menu in the bottom-left corner of the documentation.